jeffgbutler/TanzuWorkshops/IngressWithContour/TKG/README.md

 In my cluster, I have `*.tap.tanzuathome.net` pointing to 192.168.141.133.

-Change the host entry in [03_Ingress.yaml](03_Ingress.yaml) to match your DNS record.
+Change the ingress spec.host entry in [Kuard.yaml](Kuard.yaml) to match your DNS record.

 ## Deploy the App with Kubectl

-1. `kubectl apply -f 01_Deployment.yaml`
+1. `kubectl apply -f Kuard.yaml`
-2. `kubectl apply -f 02_Service.yaml`
-3. `kubectl apply -f 03_Ingress.yaml`

 Once the ingress reconciles, you should be able to reach nginx at the host name you specify.
-For me it is http://nginx.tap.tanzuathome.net.
+For me it is http://kuard.tap.tanzuathome.net (or whatever host name you specified)

 Delete with the following:

-1. `kubectl delete -f 03_Ingress.yaml`
+1. `kubectl delete -f Kuard.yaml`
-2. `kubectl delete -f 02_Service.yaml`
-3. `kubectl delete -f 01_Deployment.yaml`

 ## Deploy the App with Kapp

-1. `kapp deploy -a nginx -f .`
+1. `kapp deploy -a kuard -f Kuard.yaml`

 Once the ingress reconciles, you should be able to reach nginx at the host name you specify.
-For me it is http://nginx.tap.tanzuathome.net.
+For me it is http://kuard.tap.tanzuathome.net (or whatever host name you specified)

 Delete with the following:

-1. `kapp delete -a nginx`
+1. `kapp delete -a kuard`